College Counseling

 Spring

-College Financial Aid 101 - A financial aid director from a local college presents information about the college financial aid process for non-seniors and their families.
-All upper school parents and students are invited to attend.
+College Finances101: College counselors and an enrollment dean from a local college lead a discussion about college costs and financial aid for non-seniors and their families.
+All Upper School parents, guardians, and students are invited to attend.

 10th